Merkie/FarmEconomy/README.md

 # FarmEconomy

-FarmEconomy is a Minecraft plugin (Spigot/PaperMC 1.20.X) that seeks to add a rich economy by incentivizing farming in a survival-like experience.
+FarmEconomy is a Minecraft plugin (Spigot/PaperMC 1.20.X) for SMP servers that seeks to add a rich economy by incentivizing farming.

 ### Features:
 - Basic Economy Commands